There is little point in having the most eye-catching website or engaging content in the world if no one ever sees it.

 It’s true that the algorithms used by Google and other search engines have become increasingly sophisticated and over the past decade or so Google has quietly removed keyword data from the public domain.

 While there are other search engines out there by the way, Google is still by far the most important and dominant search engine worldwide, with a reported market share of 86.64% as of September 2021.1 This also means it is the most important in terms of SEO and, just because it is no longer quite so transparent with keywords, doesn’t mean they any longer matter.

-We might not be able to access Google’s keyword algorithms but a digital marketing agency Chester can still observe the impact of good SEO practices, including using the appropriate keywords.
+We might not be able to access Google’s keyword algorithms but a SEO Chester agency can still observe the impact of good SEO practices, including using the appropriate keywords.
 In the early days of SEO and keyword research, it was literally a case of trying to work out the exact search terms people were typing into their search bar.